 CHD 201.
-Child Growth and Development Principles (3-0-3) Prerequisite: As determined by college.
+Child Growth and Development Principles (3-0-3)

 This course is a systematic study of child growth and development from conception through early childhood.
 Emphasis is on principles underlying physical, mental, emotional and social development and methods of child study and practical implications.
 Upon completion, students will be able to use knowledge of how young children differ in development and approaches to learning to provide opportunities that support physical, social, emotional, language, cognitive and aesthetic development.
 This is a CORE course.
 Code C